Zain992-tech/Expense_Tracking_System/README.md

 ## 4. How to Use

 Enter your income and expense details in the respective worksheets.
 The formulas automatically calculate totals and savings, while the dashboard updates charts and summaries based on the entered data.

-## 5. Conclusion

-This project provides a simple and effective way to manage personal finances using Microsoft Excel.
-It demonstrates practical applications of ICT by combining data organisation, calculations, and visual analysis.